redwoodjs/redwood/docs/docs/tutorial/chapter7/api-side-currentuser.md

 ### Migrate the Database

-Next, migrate the database to apply the changes:
+Next, migrate the database to apply the changes (when given the option, name the migration something like "add userId to post"):

 ```
 yarn rw prisma migrate dev